MockingbirdME/game_md/core_rules/03 - strains.md

 **Family/Social Structure** Rhosk leave their family homes earlier than most other strain's children do and carve out a life for themselves living alone when able.
 Most Rhosk eventually find a mate and when they do stay with them for life, and do not take another should their first mate perish.

-**Breeding** Mated Rhosk will lay, a single egg and once hatched nurture only that child until it is old enough to leave the household at which point they will often lay another egg and repeat this process.
+**Breeding:** Mated Rhosk will lay, a single egg and once hatched nurture only that child until it is old enough to leave the household at which point they will often lay another egg and repeat this process.
 Unlike some strains Rhosk, once reaching maturity, can continue to breed for the rest of their lives.

-**Place in Society** Rhosk are rare outside of the northern mountains and steeps but tend to be considered valuable additions to southern towns due to their size, strength, and perceived ability to defend the town from harm.
+**Place in Society:** Rhosk are rare outside of the northern mountains and steeps but tend to be considered valuable additions to southern towns due to their size, strength, and perceived ability to defend the town from harm.
 In larger towns and cities Rhosk tend to gather together, preferring each other's company to that of most other strains.

-**Naming Conventions** Rhosk children are given a single name by their parents shortly after they've hatched.
+**Naming Conventions:** Rhosk children are given a single name by their parents shortly after they've hatched.
 Rhosk names do not have specific meanings but tend to be composed of short syllables with hard consonants.

 **Size:** 7